sam2829/TC-Carpentry-Site/README.md

 Data model schema was planned with the API endpoints, using an entity relationship diagram to show how the models were related.

-The custom models TC Carpentry are:
+The custom models Tom Costin Carpentry are:

 ***Images***